amaha7984/Generative_Models/Flow_Matching/Image_to_Image_Translation/Unpaired_Image_to_Image_Translation/README.md

   - Hungarian one-to-one coupling
   - Softmax (temperature) coupling
   - Important Note_1: We did not find optimal translation performance with Mini-batch OT coupling.
+  - Important Note_2: When Mini-batch OT coupling in Latent Space was selected, the content preservation was not achieved.
 - We explored different feature spaces for performing the coupling operation, including:
   - Stable Diffusion VAE latent space
   - DINOv3 pretrained feature representations